bloc40/todo-go/README.md

 ## ToDo in Go
-A command line todo list written in Go
+A command-line todo list written in Go

 #### Install
 ```